-Moral Theology and the Sanctification of Time is part of a programme in rediscovering and renewing a lively Anglican heritage of theology, scripture reading and prayer.
-This is not a course in moralism or legalism.
+Moral Theology and the Sanctification of Time is not a course in moralism or legalism.
 It is not about laws and actions that will make us successful in life.
-It begins with the Beatitudes in the Sermon on the Mount turning the whole notion of “success” on its head.
-It is about understanding who and what God created us to be, and the gifts that He has given us to draw us closer to Him and to one another.
+It is grounded in the Beatitudes from the Sermon on the Mount, which turn the whole notion of “success” on its head.
+This course is about understanding who God created us to be, and the gifts that He has given us to draw us closer to Him and to one another.
 It is about knowing ourselves and, in knowing ourselves, knowing God.
 It is about loving one another and, in loving one another, loving God.
 It is about the pilgrimage of life and the sanctification of time.

-We then turn from the theoretical to the practical, to explore how the system of prayer, scripture reading, and worship in the Book of Common Prayer – “the daily round, the common task” (to quote Keble) – is specifically designed to educate our minds and discipline our wills to order our lives to holy living.
+Finally, moving from the theoretical to the practical, we will explore the system of prayer, scripture reading, and worship provided by the Book of Common Prayer, “the daily round, the common task” to quote John Keble.
+The Calendar, the lectionary, the offices and rites of the BCP are all designed to edify our minds and discipline our wills to holy living.

 Moral Theology and the Sanctification of Time Required Reading List*